Gavin1937/oh-my-posh-setup/README.md

 You can download and install it by yourself.

-Or, this script will do it automatically.
+Or, this script can do it automatically.